-There isn’t a single path to ME/CFS.
+There is much debate on this.
+There doesn’t appear to be a single path to ME/CFS.
 I see some people whose ME/CFS began with a lingering virus like Epstein Barr virus (Glandular Fever), Ross River or Barma Forest.
 (In America it is sometimes known as Post Viral Fatigue Syndrome).

 But it might not always start with a virus.
 For some the trigger may have been a chemical exposure, an injury or operation, immunization or a period of physical or emotional stress.
 Or a combination of these.

-It appears any lingering physical, mental or emotional stressor can be the trigger to the body going into the ME/CFS state – a dysfunction of the Autonomic Nervous System (the system which controls many of our basic bodily functions).
+It appears any lingering physical, mental or emotional stressor can be the trigger to the body going into the ME/CFS state.
 Some stay in that state for months and some for decades.
-But people do recover from ME/CFS.
-I often remind people ‘Chronic’ just means its been going for a while.
-It doesn’t mean permanent or broken.
+But people can and do recover from ME/CFS.

-The Lightning Process looks at the role that an automated Physical Emergency Response (PER) plays.
-The Fight or flight response is designed as a short term response to a stressor.
+The Lightning Process looks at the role that stress and brain function play in health.
+The stress response is designed as a short term response to a threat.
 The stress hormones divert energy away from high energy systems that are not needed in the moment of danger to ensure your survival (noteably the suppression of the immune system, as well as digestive interference and cognitive dysfunction).
 This is fine in the short term but it detrimental to our health over the long term.

 But what if the stress response becomes automated.
 What if rest, slowing down or relaxing doesn’t turn it off?

-This is one of the things we look at with ME/CFS.
+This is one of the things we look at.
 The body is still fighting a trigger that is no longer there.

-So activities (or stimulus) that should be registering as normal / safe are being registered as dangerous and set off the PER.
+So activities (or stimulus) that should be registering as normal / safe are being registered as dangerous.

 The Lightning process trains people how to spot when they are going into this response and to retrain their brain and body out of this cycle.
 It’s not just a case of resting of course otherwise there would be no such thing as a bed bound person with CFS!

-Many people try to ‘manage’ their Chronic Fatigue Syndrome by avoiding any things that set off symptoms (eliminating food, avoiding exercise, touch, lights, sounds, people etc etc etc), and carefully manage their energy or pace them self to avoid over doing it.
+Many people try to ‘manage’ their fatigue by avoiding any things that set off symptoms (eliminating food, avoiding exercise, touch, lights, sounds, people etc etc etc), and carefully manage their energy or pace them self to avoid over doing it.
 (Others just push through the fatigue and suffer the physical consequences).

-While a management approach may be a useful way to bring back an element of control and avoid the major crashes, I would say it has nothing to do with recovery and often leads to a very restricted life and risks increasing stress through the emotional stress that comes with having such a frustratingly limited life.
+While a management approach may be a useful way to bring back an element of control and avoid the major crashes, I would say it has nothing to do with actual recovery and often leads to a very restricted life.